Sad Man Looking Through Window

 Inquest Finds Suicide Victim's Death was Contributed to by Neglect

-Posted on: 3 mins read
+Posted on: 5 mins read

 Share Article:

 But despite the extent of his needs being well known to Avon Wiltshire Mental Health Partnership NHS Trust, he took his own life at his family home in Warminster following a relapse.
+In the week leading to Terry’s death, two nurses were called to his home, and they concluded that he was not at an immediate risk of suicide.
+Sadly, Terry’s mother felt like she wasn’t given an easily accessible emergency contact number, and felt “abandoned” by the trust once the nurses had left her son in these call outs.

 TrustpilotStarsWe're ratedExcellent

-Tracee Cossey, Terry’s sister said, “My brother was a loving, creative, intelligent and warm hearted man, who was also very ill and had been for many years.
+Tracee Cossey, Terry’s sister said, “My brother was a loving, creative, intelligent and warm-hearted man, who was also very ill and had been for many years.
 The family relied on professionals to support Terry and to keep him safe, yet he was allowed to drift and deteriorate without anyone being aware of how poorly he was or take steps to help him and stop him from harming himself”.

 Following the conclusion of the Inquest, a Public Law Solicitor said, “The family have fought long and hard to expose the circumstances surrounding Terry’s death, and to understand whether more could, and should, have been done to help him in his final hours”.